Can I stay and work in Ireland after I graduate?

 What are my entitlements under the scheme?

-This scheme allows the person to work for up to 40 hours a week and/or to seek employment and apply for further permission to remain in the state under green card or work permit arrangements.
+Holders of a Stamp 1G can work for up to 40 hours a week and/or to seek employment and apply for further permission to remain in the state under green card or work permit arrangements.